ghislainbourgeois/dgtpi/README.md

 # dgtpi
-DGTPi python module

-Dgt3000 module
+DGTPi I2C communication with DGT3000

 to compile use:
 $ make